 - Half of the Internet users aged 50-64 use social media now, an 88 percent growth from the previous year.
 The number of Facebook users in the US aged 55 and older grew from around 1 million in early 2009 to 10 million in early 2010.

-- The immigrant rate of entrepreneurial activity declined slightly in 2009, but remained substantially higher than the native-born rate.
+- The rate of entrepreneurial activity among immigrants declined slightly in 2009 but remained substantially higher than the native-born rate.
 Business-startup rates in America increased the most in the Midwest and South.

 In addition, the Boomer demographic is also creating a slew of new market opportunities, including improved healthcare facilities, construction of senior-friendly facilities, and technical support for seniors, by seniors.
 What all of this means is that boomers will have more impact and power in the marketplace for a lot longer than most people expected.